regellosigkeitsaxiom/image-viewer/README.md

 ## How to build
 You will need ghc, [stack](https://github.com/commercialhaskell/stack.git) and probably cabal

-Also your system will need GTK3 and `which` utility.
+Also your system will need GTK3.

 `stack build` in root directory will build the program.